zejiang-unsw/zejiang-unsw.github.io/_pages/cv.md

 Research Interests
 ======
-* Hydro-climatological modelling and forecasting (e.g. Wavelet System Prediction)
+* Hydro-climate extremes modelling and forecasting (e.g. Wavelet System Prediction)
-* Postprocessing techniques for correcting bias in numerical weather predictions (e.g. Wavelet-based quantile mapping)
+* Postprocessing techniques for correcting bias in climate and weather prediction models
 * Climate change impact on the water cycle (e.g. floods and droughts)
 * Hydrology/Hydraulics and water quality modelling
 * Hydro-Informatics and water management